andrewjkerr/CIS4301-Exam-2-Review/cis4301-exam2-notes.md

 ### Keys
 * Single-Attribute Keys
 	* Place ```PRIMARY KEY``` or ```UNIQUE``` after the type in the declaration of the attribute
+		* NOTE: The differences between them is that a table may only have one attribute declared with '''PRIMARY KEY''' and it can't have a NULL value for any tuple
 	* Example:

 	```sql